docsforadobe/after-effects-scripting-guide/docs/other/preferences.md

 You can create new preferences with this object, as well as accessing existing preferences.

-As of Version 12/CC, preferences and settings methods now take a third argument to specify the target preferences file if Section/Key is not in “Adobe After Effects $versionNumber.x Prefs.txt”.
+As of Version 12/CC, preferences and settings methods now take a third argument to specify the target preferences file if Section/Key is not in "Adobe After Effects $versionNumber.x Prefs.txt".

-If the third argument is not passed, default value (`PREFType.PREF_Type_MACHINE_SPECIFIC`) is used and After Effects tries to save/get from the “Adobe After Effects $versionNumber.x Prefs.txt” preferences file.
+If the third argument is not passed, default value (`PREFType.PREF_Type_MACHINE_SPECIFIC`) is used and After Effects tries to save/get from the "Adobe After Effects $versionNumber.x Prefs.txt" preferences file.

 The third argument is enum `PREFType` value, one of: